djwei96/MPSUM/readme.md

 The output is in the folder named "MPSUM_output" as your running this project with the above steps.
 ### Evaluation
 You can evaluate your own output's F-measure and MAP by following instructions in [ESBM Benchmark](http://ws.nju.edu.cn/summarization/esbm/).
+## ACKNOWLEDGEMENT
+This in our Summer internship project in IIE, my tutor [Longtao Huang](http://people.ucas.edu.cn/~huanglongtao) and group members has helped me a lot.
+Without them, I am certainly unable to complete this project.<br>
+What's more, a gorgeous girl passing by has given me a great incentive to go ahead.<br>